How coaches should handle a bad Google review

 A simple process

-- Check whether the person was a real client or request.
+- Check whether the person was a real athlete or request.

 - Do not disclose private details.